NotKyon/Stories/Here.md

 Oh, I'm Alice, by the way.
 Not that names matter too much at the moment.
 Anyway, I'll explain.

 Pieces of the world are disintigrating away.
-Asphault is floating, suspended in the air.
+Asphalt is floating, suspended in the air.
 Water is flowing at irregular paces.
 Buildings had been falling in a loop for the past few hours, like the sort of glitch you'd see in a buggy video game.